pauklo10/torra-client/README.md

 # torra
-seamless torrenting made simple -- designed for speed, reliability and written in Go
+seamless torrenting made simple -- designed for convenience and reliability